facebook-csharp-sdk/facebook-windows-phone-sample/README.md

-# Facebook Sample using Facebook C# SDK with Windows Phone 7
+# Facebook C# SDK Sample with Windows Phone 7

 This sample demonstrates the use of Facebook C# SDK v6 as a Windows Phone 7 Application.